benhg/flight-blog/index.md

 - [February 2021](feb-21.html)
 - [March 2021](mar-21.html)

+## Flight 33: April 24, 2021

+Good, long flight today.
+My return to upper-air maneuvers after a whole lot of patternwork.
+We headed over to the Coyote valley to do some work before heading over to Reid-Hillview to do patternwork, including an abbreviated solo.
+We did power-off stalls, power-on stalls, slow flight, turns around a point, and a simulated emergency.
+My emergency was fine.
+The procedure was done correctly and the glide judgement was okay, but my field selection was not ideal.
+After that we headed over to RHV, where I did some patternwork and then a quick solo.
+But it wasn't actually a quick solo, because I was number 12 or so for departure, after an approximately 30 minute delay.
+After landing, Andrew mentioned that he had to do a lubrication flight around SLAC in a skywagon, so he took me along.
+What an experience.
+That plane has so much power and the tailwheel nature is really cool.
+Andrew showed me some cool tailwheel landings in heavy crosswinds

+## Palo Alto Solo: April 23, 2021

+Went to the airport early to try and get in some patternwork at Palo Alto by myself.
+The flight did not go as planned, but was a success nonetheless.
+The pattern was super crowded so my two landings were good practices in terms of PAO patternwork and in terms of not being number 1 to land.
+I was number 3 and 4.
+I decided to cut the flight short after I heard at least three other people joining the pattern, and I was just not really ready to keep going.

+## Ground instruction: April 21, 2021

+This ground, we talked about regulations and aeronautical decision making.
+ADM is something that came up early in my studies but is intentionally sort of de-emphasized until post-solo, so that the student has an appreciation for how important and critical making such decisions can be.
+In terms of regulations, I went through my AIM and put tabs at all of the important points.
+We also talked about reporting incidents/accidents.
+There's a little "flow chart" of questions you have to ask:
+- Is anybody dead?
+- Has there been serious injury?
+One requiring:
+	- Hospitalization for 48 hours within 7 day period
+	- A broken bone other than a toe, finger, or nose
+	- Hemmoraghing or damage to an internal organ
+	- Second or third degree burns over the at least 5% of the body
+- Has there been substantial damage on an airplane:
+	- The definition of "substantial damage" is very specific.
+If the answer to any of these questions is "yes", then there has been an "accident".
+If there's an accident, I should call the NTSB and file a report within 10 days.
+An "incident" is classified as one of the following:
+- Flight control system malfunction
+- Crew member becoming incapacitated
+- Turbine structural failure (not likely to happen to me in a piston engine airplane)
+- In-flight fire, including electrical fire
+- Crash
+- Property damage over $25,000
+- Aircraft overdue of a flight plan
+If this happens, you should file a report in the NASA ASRS, and file a report when they ask you to, if they do.

+## Flight 32: April 17, 2021

+We meant to go to Watsonville, first together and then after that by myself.
+Unfortunately, neither weather nor aircraft scheduling permitted such a thing.
+Instead, I did a semi-supervised solo flight at Palo Alto.
+I headed out to the ramp, started the airplane, taxied to the runway, and did the patternwork all on my own while Andrew watched.
+Not much to say about this one, other than that it went well.

 ## Flight 31/something a bit new: April 10, 2021

 So, what I was intending to do last weekend finally happened this weekend.
 I was able to take an airplane from one airport to another by myself with nobody else in the airplane.
 And honestly it was easier than I thought it would be.